-Sublocade and Vivitrol are both injected by trained professionals once per month to help manage abstinence from opioid use disorder (OUD).
+Sublocade and Vivitrol are injected by trained professionals once per month to help maintain recovery from opioid use disorder (OUD).
 However, these two medications contain different active ingredients and work differently in the brain.

-People with diagnosed opioid use disorder (OUD) or opioid dependence benefit from a combination of counseling or behavioral therapy and medication.
-This combination is called Medication for Addiction Treatment (MAT).
-Maintenance medications provide physiologic support to manage cravings so the individual can focus on behavioral treatment to ultimately overcome addiction.
+People with OUD benefit from a combination of counseling and medication.
+MAT programs provide psychological support to manage cravings, so the individual can focus on behavioral treatment to ultimately overcome OUD.

 Both Sublocade and Vivitrol are long-lasting maintenance medicines used in addiction treatment, but they have several important differences.

 Sublocade is a prescription subdermal injection administered once a month.
 The injection releases buprenorphine, a partial opioid agonist, into the body steadily over 28 days.

 Long-acting medications like this prevent breakthrough cravings that might occur if a patient misses a dose of their daily Suboxone.
 Therefore, stable patients on Suboxone might prefer to switch from a daily Suboxone tablet or film to a monthly injection.

 Sublocade was approved by the U.S. Food and Drug Administration (FDA) in 2017.

 Although other forms of buprenorphine, like Suboxone, can be administered in an outpatient setting like a physician’s office, Sublocade is an injection.
 It requires special training to administer it in a specific clinic.
 Not all providers who give Suboxone also give Sublocade, but they likely know providers that do, and they can refer patients.

 Talk to your doctor if you are taking Suboxone and interested in switching to Sublocade.